Simultaneous Tactile-Visual Perception for Learning Multimodal Robot Manipulation

 \subsection{Robust and Efficient Marker Tracking}

 Although keyline markers solve the fundamental detectability problem, environmental noise and large contact deformations still cause tracking failures.
-We employ Kalman filtering for robust marker tracking, modeling each marker's position $x_t \in \mathbb{R}^2$ at time $t$ using its known initial position $x_0$ from fabrication.
-The state transition and measurement follow:
+We employ Kalman filtering~\cite{kalman1960new} for tracking each marker's state (position in image) $x_t \in \mathbb{R}^2$ at time $t$ based on its measurement (detected position) $z_t \in \mathbb{R}^2$ following: